Aindrita Ray: Debut and breakthrough (2008-2010)

 Ray trained under fashion choreographer M. S. Sreedhar.
 She appeared first on-screen in a song in the 2006 Kannada film Jackpot.
 Ray began her acting career in the 2008 film Meravanige, playing Nandini, opposite Prajwal Devaraj.
-The film received a moderate success at the box office, with Rediff.com praising her performance, dance and adding that she makes a mark "effectively".
+The film received a success at the box office, with Rediff.com praising her performance, dance and adding that she makes a mark "effectively".

 Ray had four releases in 2009.
 She first played Padma in Junglee, opposite Duniya Vijay and then played Divya opposite Chiranjeevi Sarja in Vayuputra.
 Her final film that year, Manasaare, proved to be her breakthrough.
 Her portrayal of a mentally challenged girl, Devika opposite Diganth won her the Suvarna Film Award for Best Actress, along with nomination for Filmfare Award for Best Actress – Kannada.
 A critic from Deccan Herald stated: "Aindrita with less dialogue, and easy on the eye, manages to emote well with her eyes and smile."

 In her first film of 2010, Ray played Drushti opposite Santhosh Aryan in Nooru Janmaku.
 She then played Sanjana in Nannavanu, opposite Prajwal Devaraj.
 Veera Parampare was her only successful film that year, where she played Sapna, a village chief daughter opposite Sudeepa.
 The film earned her another Filmfare for the Best Actress nomination.
 Shruti Indira Lakshminarayana noted that Ray gets to her "bubbly self" and performs well.